 Parks & Recreation Department - Provides learning and growing opportunities.
 Search their site under keywords “food, garden”.

 The City of Seattle’s Food Access website links City and citizen efforts.

-Seattle Tilth Association - Classes, demonstration gardens, and volunteer opportunities
+Tilth Alliance - Classes, demonstration gardens, and volunteer opportunities

 Master Gardeners - Washington State University Extension